45 seconds of fun — a beginner's first layout

 There is an enormous amount of information on NZ railways available, as well as many skilled modellers and products from manufacturers.
 Much of this information is locked up in archives, clubs, cliques and personal hard drives.
 It’s not unavailable but can be hard to find for the newcomer.

-• This reply was modified 3 months ago by Lawrence.
+• This reply was modified 5 months, 1 week ago by Lawrence.

 • Lewis